10PoundGorilla/DNN-Boilerplate/readme.md

 # Welcome to the 10 Pound Gorilla Boilerplate

-This boilerplate is build utilizing Bootstrap and contains the scaffolding needed to quickly build out new themes/skins in DNN.
-Within this repository, we also include the scaffolding and starter code for working with modules like EasyDnnNews, and 2sxc.
+This boilerplate is built utilizing Bootstrap and contains the scaffolding needed to quickly build out new themes/skins in DNN.
+We also include the scaffolding and starter code for working with modules like EasyDnnNews, and 2sxc.

 # Scaffolding Overview